Skip to Content

 Both offer a discount if you subscribe to the yearly plan.
 The Mega Fan plan of Crunchyroll comes with 16%, while AnimeLab’s annual plan comes with a 15% discount.

-Also read: Crunchyroll vs. Funimation
+Also read: Crunchyroll or Funimation

 VPN